-Select your roaster chicken roast chicken cooking time will be determined by weight.
+The roast chicken cooking time will be determined by weight once you have selected your chicken.
 A 4-5 pound bird will serve six.
 Stuff and truss chicken.
 (See below) Weigh the stuffed bird since cooking time should be calculated from the weight.
 For the first part of the cooking period place the breast side down on a rack in a greased shallow roasting pan.
 The thighs will cook more thoroughly without the risk of overcooking the breast meat if the back of the bird is on the top during most of the cooking period.
-Baste frequently.
+Baste frequently during the roasting period.

 To see whether the chicken is done insert a steel skewer or two tined fork into the thickest part of the breast or the thickest part of the thigh.
 The key to roast chicken cooking time is when the meat is done the skewer or fork will pierce it easily and the juice which runs out will show no trace of red.